 Even implementing a few tips helps you improve your smartwatch’s battery life significantly.
-This is extremely useful when you go hiking, long run or cycling.
+This is extremely useful when you go hiking, long runs, or cycling.

 18 Proven Garmin Watch Battery Saving Tips

 Garmin Smartwatches offer longer battery life than other smartwatches from Apple or Fitbit.
-Like all of you, we are also a great fan of Apple watches.
+Like all of you, we are also great fans of Apple watches.
 However, when we compare Garmin and Apple watch over sport tracking features and battery life, the Garmin devices were the ultimate winner.

-These battery saving tips helps you increase the battery life of Garmin smartwatches further.
+These battery-saving tips help you increase the battery life of Garmin smartwatches further.
 Without further ado, let us jump into the article.